T12z/TCNopen/trdp/spy/README.txt

 ___WARNING_______________

-DO NOT CHANGE THE TRDP-PREFERENCES, while a specific display filter on a TRDP-PDU is in use.
+DO NOT CHANGE ANY TRDP-PREFERENCES, while a specific display filter on a TRDP-PDU is in use.
 It will crash Wireshark and you will loose your capture data if it was not saved.
 Reloading of filters at use is just not supported.
 Please clear the display filter first and you should be good.

 ___How to filter_________